CityOfNewYork/ACCESS-NYC/README.md

 ### Autoloader

 The [autoloader](https://getcomposer.org/doc/01-basic-usage.md#autoloading) is what includes PHP package files in the application.
-It works by requiring package php files when the classnames they include are invoked.
+It works by requiring package PHP files when the class names they include are invoked.
 The autoloader needs to be required in every application before Composer packages can be run.
-The site loads requires the autoloader in [/wp-content/mu-plugins/config/default.php](wp-content/mu-plugins/config/default.php).
+The site requires the autoloader in [/wp-content/mu-plugins/config/default.php](wp-content/mu-plugins/config/default.php).
 This only applies to packages in the **/vendor** directory.
 WordPress Plugins and Must Use Plugins are not autoloaded.

 ```php
 <?php